Similes for Worried: As Worried As Comparisons

 Example Sentence:

-- “She was as anxious as a clock ticking in a quiet room, feeling every passing second weigh on her.”
+• “She was as worried as a clock ticking in a quiet room, feeling every passing second weigh on her.”

-- “He was as anxious as a clock ticking in a quiet room, knowing the deadline was fast approaching.”
+• “He was as worried as a clock ticking in a quiet room, knowing the deadline was fast approaching.”

 Other Ways to Say:

-- As restless as a watch waiting for the hour hand ⏱️
+• As worried as a watch waiting for the hour hand ⏱️

 14. As troubled as a ship stranded in a storm